-“The third option is Top Rank asks me to fulfil my contract obligations and gives me something that makes no sense.
+“The third option is Top Rank asks me to fulfill my contract obligations and gives me something that makes no sense.
 In that case, I would decline and just train for MMA until the contract expires in October.”

 The Polish-born American has admitted he has become disillusioned with the sport of boxing.
 He needs a fresh challenge to re-ignite his appetite.

-His last performance against Rodriguez was definitely not the Wolak we all know and he believes that the time is right to step away from professional boxing.
+His last performance against Rodriguez was definitely not the Wolak we all know, and he believes that the time is right to step away from professional boxing.

-“The biggest issue for me right now in boxing is that nobody, whether it’s me, Vanes (Martirosyan), (James) Kirkland, Delvin (Rodriguez), Paul Williams and a bunch of other really solid fighters who deserve the opportunity in 154 are not being given the opportunity to get titles,” explained Wolak.
+“The biggest issue for me right now in boxing is that nobody, whether it’s me, Vanes (Martirosyan), (James) Kirkland, Delvin (Rodriguez), Paul Williams, and a bunch of other really solid fighters who deserve the opportunity in 154 are not being given the opportunity to get titles,” explained Wolak.

-“I just don’t know if it would be a one and done if I came back or I would keep going no matter if I win or lose based on what I said earlier about guys’ not getting shots at the title as well as my interest in MMA.
+“I just don’t know if it would be a one-and-done if I came back or I would keep going no matter if I win or lose based on what I said earlier about guys’ not getting shots at the title as well as my interest in MMA.

 “After all, my background is as a successful kickboxer and wrestler.
 You could tell that just by watching me box and how square I sometimes get.